 Turkeys almost went extinct—twice.

 While turkeys aren't currently an endangered species, there were two points in the past when we almost lost them completely.
-According to the Colorado Arts and Sciences Magazine, the California turkey went extinct about 12,000 to 10,000 years ago, likely due to climate change or overhunting, or a combination of the two.
+According to the Colorado Arts and Sciences Magazine, the California turkey went extinct about 10,000 to 12,000 years ago, likely due to climate change or overhunting, or a combination of the two.
 And when European settlers arrived in America, turkeys again found themselves as targets of prolific hunting.
 The birds were totally gone from Connecticut by 1813, disappeared from Vermont around 1842, and by the 1930s, turkeys were again growing dangerously close to extinction before efforts were taken to make sure they weren't wiped out.
 And for more animals at risk of extinction, Here Are All the Endangered Species in the World.

 Turkeys once wore booties while being walked to the market.